 Brain Research UK provided funds to support genetic analysis of DNA samples from the 500 volunteers taking part in Insight 46, plus a wider sample of NSHD volunteers, 2,380 individuals in total.
-These genetic analyses will be done in collaboration with Dr Jose Bras and his team, also based at the Institute of Neurology.
+These genetic analyses are being done in collaboration with Dr Jose Bras, also based at the Institute of Neurology.

 The aim of these genetic analyses is to determine the presence of genetic risk factors associated with the early signs of Alzheimer’s (including amyloid deposition, brain shrinkage and subtle memory problems) and to combine this information with all that is known about the health and lifestyle of each individual to build up “risk profiles” for the development of Alzheimer’s in particular and dementia more generally.

 Current treatments for Alzheimer’s disease do not represent a cure.
 At best, they alleviate some of the symptoms of this cruel disease.

 This work by Professor Schott and colleagues builds on existing knowledge of the life-course and genetic risk factors for Alzheimer’s, helping to disentangle the different factors.
 The hope is that the genetic analyses will help us to predict who is at risk of developing the disease and who would benefit from new treatments as they become available.
 The ultimate aim is to identify at-risk individuals and offer them treatments to delay – or even prevent – disease onset.